Nameless Rumia's Wiki

 Decentralized finance (DeFi)

-Decentralized finance (DeFi) is a term for blockchain-based ledgers that aims to remove all the third-party intermediaries (e.g. banks) from financial transactions, relying on a decentralized application (dApp) to execute smart contracts which record transactions on the blockchain and, in theory, that money would be sent over.
-It intends to remove third-party service fees, but fees and interests rates may still apply.
+Decentralized finance (DeFi) is a 'blockchain-based ledger' which plans to remove third-party intermediaries and service fees from financial transactions, relying on some decentralized application (dApp) to execute smart contracts to record said transaction on the blockchain, though fees and interests rates still apply.
+The obvious downside is everything is public, nothing is private, plus it's a hacking target.28)29)

 Non-fungible token (NFT)

-Litecoin LTC 2011-10-07 Coincap (Price USD) The first potential alternative, though it has struggled to maintain relevance.
+Litecoin LTC 2011 The first 'potential' alternative, but struggled to maintain relevance.

-Monero XMR 2014-04-18 Coincap (Price USD) The most unique one, noted for its privacy.
-Probably illegal in some jurisdictions.
+Monero XMR 2014 The most unique coin, noted for its privacy.
+Probably illegal somewhere.

 Evaluation and critique